yirene/pipe2d_tutorial/pipe2d_tutorial.md

 If you were processing PFS data on the Hilo server, the data and calibration are already ingested, and environments are already set.
 You can skip ingestion and defects setting steps.

 `pipe2d` commands are used in the format `command input [option]` (input is the path to the input data repository).
 All `pipe2d` pipeline commands share the same set of arguments. `--rerun OUTPUT` sets OUTPUT to `/rerun/OUTPUT` relative to the input data repository path.
-In the following sample, the OUTPUT will be in `/PATH/TO/pfs/drp/rerun/OUTPUT`. `--config NAME=VALUE` configs overrides. `--mode {move, copy, link, skip}` determines the mode of delivering the files to their destination. `--validity=VALIDITY` sets the calibration validity period (in days).
+In the following sample, the OUTPUT will be in `/PATH/TO/pfs/drp/rerun/OUTPUT`. `--config NAME=VALUE` configs overrides. `--mode {move, copy, link, skip}` determines the mode of delivering the files to their destination. `--validity=VALIDITY` sets the calibration validity period (in days). `--longlog=1` enables more verbose logging.

 The data processing starts with ingesting calibrations.
 Note: it is suggested to put downloaded calibration files in the directory `/PATH/TO/pfs/drp/CALIB`.
 It is also suggested to execute all commands at the same location and write down a log to file `test_processing.log` by `2>&1 | tee -a test_processing.log`.
 ```
 $ ingestPfsCalibs.py /PATH/TO/pfs/drp --rerun=CALIB --validity=30 --longlog=1 --config clobber=True --mode=copy --doraise -- /PATH/TO/pfs/drp/CALIB/BIAS/*.fits 2>&1 | tee -a test_processing.log
 $ ingestPfsCalibs.py /PATH/TO/pfs/drp --rerun=CALIB --validity=30 --longlog=1 --config clobber=True --mode=copy --doraise -- /PATH/TO/pfs/drp/CALIB/DARK/*.fits 2>&1 | tee -a test_processing.log
-$ ingestPfsCalibs.py /PATH/TO/pfs/drp --rerun=CALIB --validity=30 --longlog=1 --config clobber=True --mode=copy --doraise -- /PATH/TO/pfs/drp/CALIB/FLAT/*.fits 2>&1 | tee -a test_processing.log
+$ ingestPfsCalibs.py /PATH/TO/pfs/drp --rerun=CALIB --validity=30 --longlog=1 --mode=copy --doraise -- /PATH/TO/pfs/drp/CALIB/FLAT/*.fits 2>&1 | tee -a test_processing.log
 $ ingestPfsCalibs.py /PATH/TO/pfs/drp --rerun=CALIB --validity=30 --longlog=1 --mode=copy --doraise -- /PATH/TO/pfs/drp/CALIB/FIBERPROFILES/*.fits 2>&1 | tee -a test_processing.log
 $ ingestPfsCalibs.py /PATH/TO/pfs/drp --rerun=CALIB --validity=30 --longlog=1 --mode=copy --doraise --config clobber=True -- /PATH/TO/pfs/drp/CALIB/DETECTORMAP/*.fits 2>&1 | tee -a test_processing.log
 ```